White horse galloping along hedge

 Services

-• Large-animal work: the clinic website summary states the practice treats livestock and equine as well as companion animals, and that large animal vets operate out of this surgery.
+• Large-animal services, with the practice information stating that the surgery also supports livestock and equine work and that large animal vets operate from this site.

-• Emergency veterinary services are listed in the clinic data (described as “24/7 or extended hours”).
+• Emergency veterinary cover, listed in the clinic information as available on a 24/7 or extended-hours basis.

-• Veterinary Nurse Training facility is listed in the clinic data.
+• Veterinary nurse training facility, as listed in the clinic information.

 People